Internal threats to European Paganism

 Of course, this is just a half-serious rage bait post, but the tendency is there.
 This is the spiritual heritage of Abrahamism and it needs to be nipped at the bud each time.

-Our Gods, archetypes, ancestral worship, mindset, and attitude towards life are the same across traditions.
+After all, our Gods, archetypes, ancestral worship, mindset, and attitude towards life are nearly the same across traditions.

 All the minor things can differ not just from nation to nation, but even from village to village.